 Today, many of these gaps remain: there is no federal provision for overtime pay (standard in other industries), the right to unionize (ditto), and even lower minimum age requirements (despite agriculture being a dangerous industry).”

 Brave New Life Project is a community-based project that partners with Colorado businesses and organizations to provide free employment services, mental health services, and educational programs to anyone wishing to transition out of industrial animal AG or breeding jobs.
-They offer one on one job coaching, resume help, interview prep, and more.
+They offer one-on-one job coaching, resume help, interview prep, and more.
 The organization works to create a customized plan for each individual based on their needs and circumstances.
-The Brave New Life Project will even search for jobs for the transitioning employee, allowing them to continue their current position until their new job has is found.
+The Brave New Life Project will even search for jobs for the transitioning employee, allowing them to continue their current position until they find a new job.

 Helping Workers Escape Slaughterhouse Jobs